 This performance was very similar to that of the other high end models we tested, like the HP Color LaserJet Pro MFP M281fdw and the HP Color LaserJet Pro M254dw.
 It was also noticable better than the text produced by most of the budget models which, while still quite good, had many more noticable blotches and imperfections.

-The HL-L8360CDW carries a hefty up front cost, listing for a whopping $400.
+The HL-L8360CDW carries a hefty up front cost.
 However, once you make this investment, the HL-L8360CDW is very economical in its use of toner.
 It can print black and white at a rate of just $0.02 a page (or $8.89/readm) and color at a fairly reasonable $0.10/page ($47.63/ream).
 This high upfront cost makes the HL-L8360CDW a mediocre value in the short term.
-We calculated its estimated lifetime cost at $550, assuming a life of 7500 pages.
+We calculated its estimated lifetime cost as $550, assuming a life of 7500 pages.
 However, the HL-L8360CDW is clearly designed for high volume printing, so it's low toner costs make it a better value the more you print.

 If you don't print in the huge quantities that the HL-L8360CDW is designed for, you're probably better off going with a printer that costs less up front, even if the ink costs are higher.
 For instance, the HP Officejet Pro 8720 has higher ink costs, but its lower list price makes it a better value for people that don't go through multiple reams of paper in a year.